deltaryz/sharez/README.md

 - If you use `git` to acquire sharez, you can quickly update it with `git pull` inside the `sharez` folder

 ### Arch / Manjaro
-- `sudo pacman -S python3 slop ffmpeg curl xclip tk python-pip wf-recorder`
+- `sudo pacman -S python3 slop ffmpeg xclip tk python-pip wf-recorder`
 - `pip install pysimplegui==4.60.5`
   - (you may need either venv or `--break-system-packages`)
 - (Optional) It is strongly recommended to use PipeWire with WirePlumber and PulseAudio support for maximum functionality:
   - `sudo pacman -S pipewire pipewire-audio pipewire-pulse`

 ### Ubuntu / Debian
-- `sudo apt install python3 slop ffmpeg curl xclip tk python3-tk python3-pip wf-recorder`
+- `sudo apt install python3 slop ffmpeg xclip tk python3-tk python3-pip wf-recorder`
 - `pip install pysimplegui==4.60.5`
   - (you may need either venv or `--break-system-packages`)
 - (Optional) It is strongly recommended to use PipeWire with WirePlumber and PulseAudio support for maximum functionality: